Legion2/open-cue-service/README.md

 ### Sdk Error occurred: InvalidArguments

 This error could indicate the missing or wrong profiles directory.
-Make sure the profiles directory is correctly created according to the [Open CUE CLI documentation](https://github.com/Legion2/open-cue-cli#profiles) and the correct name is configured in the `appsettings.json` (`Game` property).
+Make sure the profiles directory is correctly created according to the [Open CUE CLI documentation](https://github.com/Legion2/open-cue-cli#profiles) and the correct name is configured in the `appsettings.json` (`ProfilesDirectoryName` property).

 ### Sdk Error occurred: ProfilesConfigurationProblem